 Concrete has been around for centuries.
-When we think of concrete we think of strength, of long lasting buildings, bridges, driveways, foundations.
+When we think of concrete we think of strength, long lasting buildings, bridges, driveways, and foundations.

-At Artisan Elements we take this age old product, mix it with modern technologies and create fascinating and beautiful counter tops, sinks, tables, bath tubs, showers, fire features, hardscapes and more.
+At Artisan Elements we take this age old product, mix it with modern technologies and create fascinating and beautiful counter tops, sinks, tables, bath tubs, showers, hardscapes and more.

 On this page we discuss…

 - Obstacles and Challenges

 Unlike granite or marble, concrete begins in a fluid state.
 This allows the creative possibilities to be endless.
 We can do things with concrete that just cannot be done with a solid stone or a synthetic material.